-1. Place lamb cubes in a large bowl and season meat with coriander, salt pepper, and paprika.
+- Place trimmed lamb cubes in a large bowl.
+Season meat with ground coriander, salt pepper, and paprika.
+Toss to coat.

-3. Place meat and onion in a large pot.
+- Place seared meat and onions in a large pot.

-4. Dilute the tomato paste in 2 cups of water.
-Pour over the meat.
-If it looks too thick, stir in more water, a little at a time.
-Continue to add more water, if needed, during cooking.
+- Dilute the tomato paste in 2 cups of water and pour over the meat.
+If the sauce looks too thick, stir in more water, a little at a time.
+Continue to add more water, as needed, during cooking.

-6. Bring to a boil, then reduce heat to low.
+- Bring to a boil, then reduce heat to low.
 Cook, with the pot lid slightly tilted, for 1 ½ to 2 hours, or until the meat is fork-tender.
-Stir occasionally, and continue to check the level of liquid.
+Stir occasionally, and continue to check the level of liquid, adding more as needed.

-7. Just before serving, stir in the butter to mellow the tomato sauce.
+- Just before serving, adjust seasings, if necessary and stir in the butter to mellow the acidity of the tomato sauce.

 - Serve with rice pilaf, bulgur pilaf, or noodles.